kewde/slate/source/index.md

 Unfortunately, as one may be able to easily deduce, a block chain such as Bitcoin’s does not allow for native anonymity or privacy.
 The public nature of a block chain allows anyone to observe the entire transaction history and holdings of every participant.

+Nearly 67 years later, we believe this declaration to be more important than ever.
+To help protect this most basic right to privacy, The Shadow Project is building an encrypted, digital ecosystem.
+Cryptographic innovations will catalyze the evolution of communication, commerce, and currency.
+Shadow’s mission is to remain at the forefront of this evolution with it’s decentralized privacy platform, made available to all operating systems.

 ## Shadow and others